 - Room-share with your baby if you are a single parent or the baby refuses to be soothed by anyone else but you.
 Place the baby’s crib close to the bed.
 Follow the same steps except that you do not have to leave the room.
 However, do not pick up the baby frequently or hold them for too long just because you are now closer to the baby throughout the night.

 - Maintain consistency with the method since it helps babies learn better.

 What If The Pick Up, Put Down Method Does Not Work?

 If the method does not seem to work, give a break and try a few days to weeks later.
-Most babies usually respond well since the method involves receiving assurances from parents without the need for crying alone.
+Parenting and childcare strategies can play a crucial role in ensuring that the baby is comfortable and well-rested.
+Most babies usually respond to consistent sleep strategies such as the pick up, put down method well since the method involves receiving assurances from parents without the need for crying alone.
 Therefore, you may check for other potential interferences.
 For instance, check if the baby is well or if they are experiencing a life event, such as a growth spurt.
 You may also check if the baby’s room is comfortable and whether you are maintaining a consistent bedtime routine to prevent confusion for the baby.
 If your interventions do not work or the baby displays persistent sleep problems, speak to a pediatrician.

 Other Sleep Training Methods

 Below are some other sleep training methods for infants (3).

 - Cry it out: It is a method where parents let the awakened baby cry alone for a fixed duration before they intervene to soothe the baby.
 The Ferber method is one of the most popular cry-it-out sleep training methods.
 It involves soothing the baby in the crib without picking them.